NBISweden/AGAT/docs/gxf.md

 **GFF (Gene-Finding Format)** is a general-purpose genome annotation format.
 It was conceived during a 1997 meeting on computational genefinding at the Isaac Newton Institute, Cambridge, UK and developed in collaboration between the Sanger Centre, the University of California at Santa Cruz and other participants (_Holmes I: Studies in Probabilistic Sequence Alignment and Evolution.
 PhD thesis University of Cambridge 1998._).
 The key players have been **Richard Durbin** and **David Haussler**.

 **GFF** is a one-line-per-record format that can be used to identify a substring of a biological sequence.
 It is an extension of a basic (name, start, end) tuple (or "NSE").
 It was originally designed as a common format for sharing information between **gene-finding sensors** (finding signals: starts, splice sites, stops, motifs; finding regions: exons, introns, protein domains etc.), and **gene predictors** (predicting gene, RNA transcript or protein structures).
 These two steps were usually performed within the same program but thanks to the GFF format they can be decoupled, allowing the transfer of feature information from one tool to another.
-But its uses go beyond gene-finding and it is used as a convenient way of representing a set of many kinds of feature.
+But its uses go beyond gene-finding and it is used as a convenient way to represent a set of many kinds of features.
 The GFF fomat has been developed to be easy to parse and process by a variety of programs in different languages (e.g Unix tools as grep and sort, perl, awk, etc.).
 For these reasons, they decided that each feature is described on a single line, and line order is not relevant.

 ## GFF